 There are no real boundaries to when Brits pop up their Christmas tree.
 Those sometimes wanting to add warmth and joy to a usually bitter cold, dark and rainy time of year choose to put up their tree in November time.
 However more traditionally it tends to be around the first week of December.
 Decor tends to primarily always include a Christmas tree dressed in baubles, crackers, tinsel, and lights.
 With other selected decor pieces such as stockings and Christmas ornaments of other festive symbols such as reindeer and angels.

 In Italy people usually begin to decorate for Christmas on the 8th December, this is the date of Immaculate Conception.
 Presepe (nativity scene) is traditionally used amongst most Italians to represent Christmas to depict the birth of Christ, with infant Jesus, Mary and Joseph.
 There are even live nativities which you can see in towns and cities of Italy, with real sheep and goats.
 For the Italian Christmas trees, hand-blown decorative balls made from Murano glass are a traditional decoration for the tree also.

 From Christmas figures, symbols, markets and decor, there are differences and similarities between Italy’s and England's festivities, which you can either witness by visiting the country or incorporate into your own Christmas traditions.
-For those searching for authentic Italian gifts why not visit the mammaprada online store.

 **This is a collaborative post.**